Trump reportedly leaving travelers stranded around the world

-Less than 24 hours after President Donald Trump signed an executive order clamping down on refugee admissions and temporarily restricting travelers from seven predominantly Muslim countries, the impact appears to already be resonating at airports around the world.
+Less than 24 hours after President Donald Trump signed an executive order clamping down on refugee admissions and temporarily restricting travelers from seven predominantly Muslim countries, the impact was already resonating at airports around the world.

-There was confusion Saturday at New York City's John F. Kennedy International Airport where 12 people were detained, according to lawmakers and attorneys who are trying to get them freed.
+New York's John F. Kennedy International Airport was the scene of confusion and questions as a dozen people were detained and some separated from family members, according to lawmakers and attorneys scrambling to get them released and struggling to interpret the new rules.

-Two of the dozen are Iraqi refugees, and one of them — identified as Hameed Khalid Darweesh — was released Saturday afternoon following his detention, said Rep. Jerrold Nadler, D-N.Y.
+Two of the 12 are Iraqi refugees, and one of them — identified as Hameed Khalid Darweesh — was let go Saturday afternoon following his detention, said New York Rep. Jerrold Nadler.
+The second refugee was later released, NBC New York reported.

+"America is the greatest nation," Darweesh added.
+"America is the greatest people in the world."

 Nadler said it was unclear why Darweesh was released while the other 11 remained held at the airport Saturday afternoon.
-They would be transferred to an immigration detention center in New Jersey where they could meet with immigration lawyers, Nadler added.
+They could be transferred to an immigration detention center in New Jersey to meet with immigration lawyers, Nadler added.

-Human rights attorneys could not immediately say which additional affected countries — Syria, Iran, Sudan, Somalia, Yemen or Libya — the other detained refugees come from.

-"This should not be happening in America," Nadler told reporters.
+"This should not be happening in America," he told reporters.
 "The executive order is a gross violation of our standards, our norms and the spirit of our Constitution."

+A senior Trump administration official told reporters that the two Iraqi men, which included Darweesh, were getting waivers allowing them to stay in the United States.
+The men were mentioned in a New York Times report Saturday, and it was unclear whether the remaining people detained at Kennedy Airport would also receive such waivers.

+Human rights attorneys could not immediately say which additional affected countries — Syria, Iran, Sudan, Somalia, Yemen or Libya — the others at Kennedy Airport come from.

-Darweesh, an interpreter working on behalf of the U.S. government in Iraq from 2003 to 2013, received a special Iraqi immigrant visa to relocate to the United States last week with his family, attorneys said.
+Darweesh, the Iraqi refugee, was an interpreter working on behalf of the U.S. government in Iraq from 2003 to 2013 and had received a special Iraqi immigrant visa to relocate to America last week with his family, attorneys said.

 Alshawi is on a "follow to join" visa, according to the ACLU.

-The New York Times first reported early Saturday that the two men, who arrived on different flights, were held after the executive orders came into effect at midnight.
+The two Iraqi men arrived on different flights and were held after the executive orders came into effect at midnight.

 The American-Arab Anti Discrimination Committee (ADC) also said it was receiving reports that "green card holders and other visa holders have been denied boarding and admission into the United States" at airports.
 NBC News was unable to immediately verify the ADC's claims, and calls requesting further information went unanswered.

-Mohammed Al Rawi, a Los Angeles County employee, said on Facebook that his 69-year-old Iraqi father was turned away from his connecting flight in Qatar before he could leave for Los Angeles.
-His passport was taken and he was sent back to Baghdad, Al Rawi wrote.
+Mohammed Al Rawi, a Los Angeles County employee, said his 69-year-old Iraqi father was turned away from his connecting flight in Qatar before he could leave for Los Angeles.
+His passport was taken before he was sent back to Baghdad, he told NBC News.

 "He's a senior.
 Why would anyone feel threatened by someone like him?"
 Al Rawi asked.
 "This actually makes us as a country look bad. ...
 I am generally concerned about all US citizens in the Middle East.
 Targeting Muslims this way puts people in horrible situations."